COSC3020/augmenting-path-LukeHoese/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+The worst case big $\Theta$ complexity of my implementation is $\Theta$(V + E) this is because we would iterate over each vertex (V), marking as we go so no vertices are revisited, and for each vertex, we iterate over all its neighbors, which by the end is every edge (E).